Chantale444/PROHI-chantale-demo/README.md

 <!-- As main author, do not write anything in the line below.
 The collaborator will edit the line below in GitHub --> **Collaborator**:
+# I made a change in line 7,  a comment, you can delete it later on.
+Just learning to do commit changes
 _Note that this file is written in **MarkDown** language.
 A reference is available here: <https://www.markdownguide.org/basic-syntax/>_

 _Here you can include images, like the logo from SU_